 Atlanta is the sprawling capital and most populous metro of the southern state of Georgia, and is a culturally, historically and economically significant city in the US.
 It lies at the southern extremity of the famous Appalachian Mountains, and it therefore became an important gateway for overland traffic from the southern Atlantic Seaboard to the west.
 Today, it's still an important transport hub and is home to the busiest airport on Earth.

 Atlanta’s economy is made up of a diverse range of industries, including logistics, IT and business services.
 Media also makes up an important part of the city’s economy as Atlanta is home to the headquarters of the CNN and TBS television networks.
-Expats moving to Atlanta with expertise in any of these areas are sure to find career fulfilment.
+Those moving to Atlanta with expertise in any of these areas are sure to find plenty of commercial opportunities.

 The cost of living in Atlanta is relatively low compared to other US cities.
 High-quality accommodation is available for a reasonable price, and living in the suburbs instead of in the city is a good way to make money go further.
 Another advantage to the suburbs is the space; many houses are large with a garden and a swimming pool.

-Atlanta continues to increase in popularity as an expat destination, and those relocating to the city can look forward to living in an exciting destination with a high quality of life.
+Atlanta continues to increase in popularity as a relocation destination, and those moving to the city can look forward to living in an exciting destination with a high quality of life.

 Are you an expat living in Atlanta?